-Although single steps, such as the application of fertilizers or certain herbicides, may lead to the dominance of some species such as in the case of monocotyledoneous in CN (Table 5), no clear sensitivity to the management was found, as described by Albrecht (2003) in Germany or Pysek et al. (2005) in Central Europe for different crops.
-This is likely to be a result of the site conditions in CN being substantially better for vegetation growth, which becomes evident from the olive yields at both catchments (CN, 5000-8000 kg ha-1 and PG < 2000 kg ha-1).
-In fact, crop yield was also used with other soil properties (such as bulk density, water retention, pH, electrical conductivity, plant-available nutrients, organic matter, microbial biomass, soil enzymes) by Masto et al. (2007) to define a soil quality index in an agricultural area with a rotation of maize, pearl millet, wheat and cowpea in India.
-In fact, the yield is a common agronomical factor of soil quality for farmers, which may be well-correlated with biodiversity indices of spontaneous grass cover.
-On the other hand, the traditional metrics used in this study to measure biodiversity - widely used in ecological studies since they are simple to calculate and understand and has been used for a long time (Lamb et al., 2009) - have been criticized because they provide a limited part of the information (Magurran, 2004) and may be unsuitable for monitoring biodiversity intactness (Lamb et al., 2009).
-These traditional indices, for example, cannot indicate the presence of nonnative species or rare plants.
-Additionally to the yield, R, Hmod, Jmod and Is, the group of species shown in Table 5 support short-term environmental advantages of the vegetation growth found in CN, which is likely to be linked to greater water availability despite a more intense management.
+al. (2005) in central Europe for different crops.
+This is likely to be a result of the site conditions in CN being substantially better for vegetation growth, which becomes evident given the olive yields at both catchments (CN, $5000-8000 \text{ kg ha}^{-1}$, and PG $< 2000 \text{ kg ha}^{-1}$).
+In fact, crop yield was also used with other soil properties (such as bulk density, water retention, pH, electrical conductivity, plant-available nutrients, organic matter, microbial biomass, and soil enzymes) by Masto et al. (2007) to define a soil quality index in an agricultural area with a rotation of maize, pearl millet, wheat and cowpea in India.
+In fact, the yield is a common agronomical factor of soil quality for farmers, which may be well correlated with biodiversity indices of spontaneous grass cover.
+On the other hand, the traditional metrics used in this study to measure biodiversity - widely used in ecological studies since they are simple to calculate and understand and have been used for a long time (Lamb et al., 2009) - have been criticized because they provide a limited part of the information (Magurran, 2004) and may be unsuitable for monitoring biodiversity intactness (Lamb et al., 2009).
+These traditional indices, for example, cannot indicate the presence of non-native species or rare plants.
+In addition to the yield, R, H{mod} , J{mod} and $I{\rm s}$, the group of species shown in Table 5 support short-term environmental advantages of the vegetation growth found in CN, which is likely to be linked to greater water availability despite a more intense management.

-4. Conclusions
+4 Conclusions

-Sorensen's index for two olive orchard catchments in the province of Cordoba (Spain) showed notable differences in composition, which were probably associated with the different site conditions.
+Sorensen's index for two olive orchard catchments in the province of Córdoba (Spain) showed notable differences in composition, which were probably associated with the different site conditions.
 Although CN had a more intense management, its better site conditions (higher precipitation, deeper soils and less steep slopes) can explain the higher values in richness, Pielou's index and Shannon's index.
 Water stress is a limiting factor for the development of vegetation in the Mediterranean area, so the notable differences in annual precipitation (400 mm in PG versus 600 mm in CN) account for the differences observed.
 In addition, a more active sediment transport dynamic might contribute to seed dispersal and to increasing the biodiversity indices.

 Shannon's index and Pielou's index were relatively high in both catchments, in spite of the major simplifications derived from the agricultural systems.
-This can be related with the typical Mediterranean dynamics where temporal variability allows different individual species to be incorporated each year according to certain climatological features.
-The impact of land-use and management in both catchments explains the dominance of short cycle Therophytes, Hemicryptophites and Cryptophytes, which are extremely resistant to mechanical/chemical treatments, since their buds are kept underground.
-On the other hand, Therophytes and Hemicryptophytes do not provide efficient soil protection, since their aerial parts are not present during autumn and winter seasons.
-However, these species are ecologically important for feeding numerous insects and local birds such as partridge (Alectoris rufa L).
+This can be related to the typical Mediterranean dynamics where temporal variability allows different individual species to be incorporated each year according to certain climatological features.
+The impact of land use and management in both catchments explains the dominance of short-cycle therophytes, hemicryptophytes and cryptophytes, which are extremely resistant to mechanical/chemical treatments since their buds are kept underground.
+On the other hand, therophytes and hemicryptophytes do not provide efficient soil protection, since their aerial parts are not present during the autumn and winter seasons.
+However, these species are ecologically important for feeding numerous insects and local birds such as partridge (Alectoris rufa L.).